Rainbow City, Alabama: History

 This city was named after U.S. Highway 411, called Rainbow Drive, which runs through the middle of the city.

 Hernando de Soto's troops were the first visitors to the area in 1540.
 In 1818, families from the Carolinas and Georgia began to migrate to the area and homestead land near the Coosa River, calling the area "Coosa Bend".
 This area was later called "Morgan's Cross Road", located at the intersection of the Gadsden-Ashville Road and Gilbert's Ferry Road.

 John Sheffield Jones, the grandson of an original settler, donated $1,000 and the land for the construction of the first John S. Jones Elementary School.
 This school later burned to the ground; a new elementary school was built and serves the Rainbow City area today.

 On April 2, 1831, a church was organized at the Harmony Meeting House.
 A few years later, the first Baptist association was organized.
 Harmony was one of the first five members in the association.
 The adjoining cemetery, Old Harmony Cemetery, has been declared a historic landmark.

 Education

 The city is served by the Etowah County Board of Education.
 The city has one public elementary school, and shares a middle and high school with neighboring Southside.
 There is also a private school for the city.

 John S. Jones is one of several elementary schools in the area.
 It houses grades K-5.

-Rainbow Middle School

-Rainbow Middle School is the shared middle school for the area of Southside and Rainbow City.
-It houses grades 6–8.
-During the September 11 Attacks the school was declared a National Shelter for victims.